 If you wish to carry a purse, then be sure to select a small and simple bag that matches your shoes.
 On the other hand, if you select to carry a briefcase, then select one made from leather as this is the best choice.

 How to Dress for an Interview – Guide for Men

-After selecting an appropriate tie, you will want a conservative suit in neutral colors of navy or charcoal gray.
+A formal business suit in neutral colors of navy or charcoal gray would be ideal.
 It has been discovered that black tends to look a bit too formal for men and as a result is not so appropriate for a job interview.
-Suits made out of either wool or a wool synthetic blend would be preferred.

-It is recommended that your shirt be white, but pale blue is also acceptable on job interviews.
+It is recommended that your shirt be white or pale blue which is also acceptable on job interviews.
 However, keep in mind that the jacket of the suit should not cover the tips of the shirt sleeves completely.
 Half an inch is preferred to be seen of the shirt outside of the jacket.

 Select a dark colored belt such as black or brown, but it needs to match the same color of the shoes to be worn.
 Shoes should be formal and polished and socks need to be dark color and long enough so the leg cannot be seen while sitting.
 For obvious reasons sneakers, sandals or other casual footwear is best avoided.

 Knowing how to dress for an interview also includes the correct accessories.
 Men should always carry a briefcase to an interview for carrying such as a copy of their resume, transcripts, blank paper, certificates, and pens.
 Never carry a backpack to an interview as this looks unprofessional.